tisfeng/Easydict/README_EN.md

 ### Developer Build

-If you are a developer, or are interested in this project, you can also try to build and run it manually.
+If you are a developer, or you are interested in this project, you can also try to build and run it manually.
 The whole process is very simple, even without knowing macOS development knowledge.

 <details> <summary> Build Steps： </summary>